Duration of the secondments

 If I choose one of the suggested topics by the GNeuS project, am I allowed to tune it according to new ideas?

 The candidate can tune the research programme according to new ideas and opportunities than described in the selected topic, but is warmly recommended to discuss any tuning with the associated MLZ supervisor.

 Which are the available GNeuS topics?

-The available topics are listed at the web page https://www.gneus.de/XXXX.
-The candidates may select one of the available topic as well as propose any new one.
-It is recommended to discuss with the supervisor at MLZ about all details prior the application submission.
+The available topics are listed on the web page https://gneus.eu/topics-supervisors/.
+The candidates may select one of the available topics as well as propose any new one.
+It is recommended to discuss with the supervisor at MLZ about all details prior to the application submission.

 Am I allowed to submit a research programme on a new topic rather than those suggested by GNeuS?